controlecidadao/samantha_ia/README.md

 ## Samantha Interface Assistant: Experimental Environment Designed to Democratize the Use of Open Source Large Language Models (LLM)

-### Welcome to Samantha: The Interface Assistant for Open Source Artificial Intelligence
+### Welcome to Samantha: An Interface Assistant for Open Source Artificial Intelligence

 <br>